TexteaInc/funix-cloud/README.md

 Deploying a git project is similar to deploying a local folder, just from a different source.

 ## Other operations
+To see a complete list of Funix Cloud commands and descriptions, run `funix-cloud` or `funix-cloud --help`.

+Common commands include `funix-cloud list` to see your current deployed instances and `funix-cloud delete [id number]` to delete an instance.

 ```bash
 # list deployed instances